Dheeraj-Bhandari/Oyo-Room-Backend-API/README.md

 # Oyo-Room-Backend-API

-## Tech i hjave used to Create backend
+## Tech i have used to Create backend
 ### Node JS , Express For API
 ### Schema on Mongo
 ### MongoAtlas Form Database